 For the first time in England & Wales, the Dangerous Dogs Act 1991 proscribed certain types of dog so that owners only had a limited period of time to make possession of them lawful.
 That time limit has expired.
 This law applies to the following types:-

 Pit Bull Terrier

 The type of dog that has most commonly been the subject of cases has been the pit bull terrier.
 Possessing an unregistered pit bull terrier type dog is unlawful and if you have such a dog you are committing a criminal offence.
 If you think you have an unregistered pit bull type dog, it cannot be voluntarily registered (ie. at present there is no application you can make to register your dog).

 However, even if you have an unregistered pit bull terrier type dog, you have a reasonable chance of avoiding a destruction order being made.
-You must prove to a Court that your dog is not a danger to public safety in proceedings brought against you (usually by the Police, but may be brought by a Council or the RSPCA.
+You must prove to a Court that your dog is not a danger to public safety in proceedings brought against you (usually by the Police, but may be brought by a Council.
 Throughout this advice-note we shall only refer to the Police as they are most likely to bring a case).